kankankankankankan/github-trending/README.md

 ## Html

+* 【2025-02-01】[valiantlynx / ollama-docker](https://github.com/valiantlynx/ollama-docker) - Welcome to the Ollama Docker Compose Setup!
+This project simplifies the deployment of Ollama using Docker Compose, making it easy to run Ollama with all its dependencies in a containerized environment
+* 【2025-02-01】[jflaherty / ptrtut13](https://github.com/jflaherty/ptrtut13) - A TUTORIAL ON POINTERS AND ARRAYS IN C
 * 【2025-01-29】[nginx / documentation](https://github.com/nginx/documentation) - Public source for docs.nginx.com
 * 【2025-01-22】[Born2Root / Fast-Font](https://github.com/Born2Root/Fast-Font) - This font provides faster reading through facilitating the reading process by guiding the eyes through text with artificial fixation points.
 * 【2025-01-22】[OCA / pos](https://github.com/OCA/pos) -